-Today, what we previously knew as the Crock-Pot, and electric slow cooker, is more popular than ever.
+Today, what we previously knew as the Crock-Pot, an electric slow cooker is more popular than ever.
 Just about every major appliance company makes their own version of a slow-cooker, and Crock-Pot, which was the first brand of slow-cooker, is no longer the only game in town.

 The original Crock-Pot was sold by the Rival Company, but Rival did not invent the appliance.
 Instead, it was invented by Irving Naxon, in 1938, while he was trying to make his grandmother’s “Cholent Stew.”
 Cholent was the name given to a meal eaten on Saturday, the Sabbath, by Eastern European Jews known as the Ashkenazim.
 Naxon’s unit consisted of a ceramic pot that was heated by electric coils.

 Naxon was the head of Naxon Utilities Corp., which originally marketed the slow cooker as Naxon Beanery All-Purpose Cooker.
 This small company was bought in 1970 by Hack Miller’s Rival Manufacturing Co., and then reintroduced the Naxon Beanery as the Crock-Pot.
 It has been popular ever since.
 People loved it for creating easy one-pot meals, and it was a great way to slow cook cheaper cuts of meat, making them tender with very low cooking temperatures over long periods of time.

 Crock-Pot is now its own brand and is manufactured by Sunbeam Products, Inc., which also manufactures other Rival brand products.